 Trainees should attend other services/diagnostics/clinics where it forms part of their training on the programme.
-In-service candidates can take part in sessions in related areas (eg Catheter Laboratory sessions) to maintain competencies and to provide a broader training remit and understanding of context, but trainees should not be expected to provide service provision where it detracts from their training.
+In-service trainees can take part in sessions in related areas (eg Catheter Laboratory sessions) to maintain competencies and to provide a broader training remit and understanding of context, but trainees should not be expected to provide service provision where it detracts from their training.
 The 18 month timeline to successful BSE Accreditation is ambitious but achievable, provided trainees have sufficient practical experience, work place training and support.

 For study leave, we recommend that trainees are allocated 1 day per week throughout the programme to concentrate on their academic work.
 This can be flexible, so that when there are deadlines for academic work such as examinations or assignments, trainees and training officers might want to allocate extra days, with less need for these at other times so that trainees can concentrate on their work-based learning.

-Whilst completion of the ETP does not confer eligibility to register as a Clinical Scientist with the HCPC (Healthcare Professions Council) and more experience will be required, it can be used as valuable evidence as part of a portfolio of evidence towards STP equivalence via the Academy for Healthcare Science (AHCS) equivalence process.
+Whilst completion of the ETP does not confer eligibility to register as a Clinical Scientist with the Healthcare Professions Council (HCPC), and more experience will be required, it can be used as valuable evidence as part of a portfolio of evidence towards STP equivalence via the Academy for Healthcare Science’s (AHCS) equivalence process.

 Many completing trainees will have already joined or be eligible for the AHCS voluntary register accredited by the Professional Standards Authority.
 Please visit the AHCS website to for further information and support towards registration.
 If you have any queries, please contact email@example.com.